 The following information is relevant to those candidates who have been called for interview

-Processing of PhD applications for admissions to the Autumn, 2021-2022 session have commenced.
+Processing of PhD applications for admissions to the Spring, 2021-2022 session have commenced.
 Please check the IITB admissions website for details.
 Information specific to shortlisted candidates as well as the interview process and schedule is available now.

 The Department of Chemical Engineering, IIT Bombay, has a dynamic post-graduate programme with opportunities and strong emphasis on basic and applied research in a wide range of areas including several inter-disciplinary fields.
 This post-graduate programme includes a large number of Ph.D. scholars who primarily contribute to the research activities of the department.
 The Department recruits Ph.D. scholars twice a year, in sync with our semester system.

 Candidates with a Master’s or Bachelor’s degree in Engineering or Technology, or a Master’s in Science are eligible to apply.
 Most candidates who apply have Chemical Engineering or Biotechnology background, but the Department invites candidates from other backgrounds, especially in the context of carrying out interdisciplinary research.

 For admission to the Ph.D. programme in chemical engineering department minimum requirements are (one of)

 - B.Tech./M.Tech. or equivalent degree in Chemical Engineering.